 By Nicki Bourlioufas

 Is bubbly emerging as the modern man’s drink of choice?
-A survey by World Wine Watch conducted in September to December 2020 reveals one in three male respondents said they don’t feel less ‘manly’ drinking bubbles in front of other men, though most (70%) only drinking sparkling wine in the company of a woman – and very few in bed like James Bond.
+A survey by World Wine Watch reveals one in three male respondents said they don’t feel less ‘manly’ drinking bubbles in front of other men, though most (70%) only drink sparkling wine in the company of a woman – and very few in bed like James Bond.

 Yes, it is.
 But it depends on the situation.
 Just 18% of men said they drink sparkling wine as part of a seduction while 67% of male respondents said they generally only drink sparkling wine in the company of a woman.
 For the other third, one in three men said they feel ”less manly’ drinking wine in the company of a woman.